-Fall Refresher…High Impact Design Ideas that Make the Most of Your Home
+Fall Home Refresher…High Impact Design Ideas that Make the Most of Your Home

 when company arrives for Thanksgiving.

-put together a list of high impact changes for you to choose from to give your
+I’ve put together a list of high impact design ideas for you to choose from to give your

 home a noticeable, overall improvement.
 Any of these are great projects to

-prioritize this time of year.
+prioritize in the fall because, that’s about the time we start entertaining in our homes.
 Starting early will ensure you get your items on

 time as well as help you budget for the expenses that come along in December.